Shiny-Delibird/RestaurantProject/phase1/restaurantProject/README.txt

  | receiveShipment |  | bread x 2, eggs x 12, milk x 5

 =============MINIMUMS===========
-The minimums file determines what the minimum amount should be before reordering
+The minimums file determines what the minimum amount of each ingredient should be before reordering

+The file is structured in the format ingredient | quantity

-If the file minimums.txt does not exist, it generates the file with default minimums of 10 for each item
+If the file minimums.txt does not exist, it generates the file with default minimums of 10 for each item in the inventory (this is also the case with an incomplete minimums file with missing entries)

-Also, if there is an ingredient in the inventory that does not have a minimum value, the ingredient will be automatically added to the minimums file with a default minimum amount of 10
+NOTE: the minimums can be changed directly by altering the minimums.txt file.
+PLEASE ONLY INSERT NON-NEGATIVE INTEGERS

 ================REORDERING============
 Requests for more ingredients are auto-generated and stored in the requests.txt file as ingredients are used.